 Whether a victory march, a commemoration of past conflict or a showy flexing of military muscle, the tradition of soldiers publicly parading with their weapons goes back for millennia.
-Long designed to stir flag-waving fervor and impress enemies, such lockstep processions have especially been a favorite vehicle for authoritarian regimes throughout history.
+Long designed to stir flag-waving fervor and impress enemies, such lockstep processions have been a favorite vehicle for leaders throughout history.

 Ancient Rome, circa 223 B.C.

 As seen in this 1818 engraving by Bartolomeo Pinelli, the Roman military commander Marcus Claudius Marcellus (c.268-c.208 BC) returned to Rome in triumph, having defeated the Insubrian Gauls.

 France, August 1804

 Napoleon at the Boulogne-sur-Mer military parade.
 This was the site where he assembled his “grand army” to invade Britain.

 United States, May 1865

 A Civil War infantry unit with fixed bayonets marched on Pennsylvania Avenue in Washington, D.C., followed by ambulances, during the “Grand Review” of the Union Army.

 Thousands of marching Nazi stormtroopers paraded before Adolf Hitler in the streets of Nuremberg.